-Permission settings or the dimensions pulled into your dashboard questions can impact the values you or your team see when working in dashboards.
-This article outlines common causes of dashboard values not tying out and will help you correct them.
+Permission settings or the dimension members pulled into your dashboard questions can impact the values you or your team see when working in dashboards.
+This article outlines common causes of dashboard values not tying out and helps you correct them.

 If you see lower values than expected, or if you and a colleague see different values in your dashboards, it may be due to a permissions issue.

-When a team member has limited access to dimensions in Cube, any dimensions they are disallowed from will be excluded from their view in Dashboards.
-This applies to raw values and aggregations for team members building or viewing any dashboards.
+When a user has limited access to dimensions in Cube, any dimensions they are disallowed from will be excluded from their view in Dashboards.
+This applies to raw values and aggregations that may be seen when building or interacting with dashboards.

 Calculated values need to be accounted for